 Skip to content

-Grades K-12 and adults up to age 22
+Grades K-12 and Adults up to Age 22

-Pre-Major in Special Education (38 credit hours)
+Pre-foundation coursework in Special Education (30 credit hours)

 Number Course Name Credits Term